Search for Cheap Train Tickets

 Employ the following tips to find the best deals on train tickets:

 Use an online booking platform.
 Sites like Wanderu allow you to easily compare routes, schedules, and prices to your top destinations at-a-glance, making it easier than ever to spot a good deal.
-You can also combine train and bus travel into a single route to get to more remote destinations that might not be accessible via Amtrak.
+You can also buy train and bus tickets as a single journey to get to more remote destinations that might not be accessible via Amtrak.

 Travel during less-busy times.
 The busiest windows for train travel are Friday evening and Sunday afternoon, when the majority of passengers are departing or returning from weekend getaways.
 Weekday mornings tend to be crowded as well, with commuters in transit to work.
 To avoid high fares, plan to leave in the afternoon or evening during the work week, or for a weekend trip, mid-morning or early afternoon on Thursday, Friday or Sunday.

 Book to nearby stations.
 In some bigger cities, Amtrak operates out of multiple stations.
 Use Wanderu to snag a deal to your next destination by checking “Include nearby locations” on your next search: You may find a cheaper fare if you board or disembark just outside of the city instead of downtown.
 From there you can snag a ride share, taxi, or take public transit into the city for a better price.